 The AICD agrees that the related party provisions in the CATSI Act are overly burdensome, and the provisions can work against the best interests of some corporations, especially in small communities or where it is not easy for corporations with a dispersed membership to call a general meeting.
-The provisions are more restrictive than the Corporations Act, which is inappropriate.
+The provisions are more restrictive than the Corporations Act, which is inappropriate without a clear justification.

-The AICD supports, in principle, Items 165-171 of the Exposure Draft.
+The AICD supports, in principle, Items 196-203 of the Bill.
 However, it is difficult to comment on the operability of these provisions without knowing what the monetary threshold trigger for a related party transaction will be, which we understand will be prescribed in the CATSI Regulations.

-We also support requirements in the Exposure Draft that require corporations to report related party transactions in their annual reporting to members to ensure transparency and removing the Registrar from participating in the process to make it less administratively burdensome.
+We also support requirements in the Bill that require corporations to report related party transactions in their annual reporting to members to ensure transparency, and removing the Registrar from participating in the process to make it less administratively burdensome.